-Gerdau is exposed to various market risks, which involve the fluctuation of exchange rates and interest rates.
+Gerdau is exposed to various market risks, which involve the fluctuation of exchange rates, interest rates and also commodities.
 The Company uses derivatives and other financial instruments to reduce the impact of such risks on its financial assets and liabilities or future cash flows and earnings.
 Gerdau has established policies to assess market risks and to approve the use of derivate financial instruments transactions related to those risks.
-The Company enters into derivative financial instruments to manage the above mentioned market risks and never for speculative purposes.
+The Company enters into derivative financial instruments to manage the above-mentioned market risks and never for speculative purposes.